dotnet-foundation/wg-outreach/README.md

 ### Virtual Meetups

-To participate in the [.NET Virtual Meetup](https://www.meetup.com/dotnet-virtual-user-group/) or to have your local community's meeetup streamed on the [.NET Foundation YouTube](https://www.youtube.com/channel/UCiaZbznpWV1o-KLxj8zqR6A) account, please submit your meetup information via [this form](https://bit.ly/2OohRR2).
+To participate in the [.NET Virtual Meetup](https://www.meetup.com/dotnet-virtual-user-group/) or to have your local community's meetup streamed on the [.NET Foundation YouTube](https://www.youtube.com/channel/UCiaZbznpWV1o-KLxj8zqR6A) account, please submit your meetup information via [this form](https://bit.ly/2OohRR2).
 You can read more about the Virtual Meetups at [.NET Foundation Virtual Meetups](/virtual_meetup).

 ### Underrepresented Communities